jnozzi/cocoadev.com/markdown/MenuItemSeparatorWithBindings.md

 Greetings!

-Is there a way to define Menu item separators in your model layer so that Panther's controller layer will recognize this token and create menu separators from an General/NSArrayController's contents?
+Is there a way to define Menu item separators in your model layer so that Panther's controller layer will recognize this token and create menu separators from an NSArrayController's contents?

 Thanks
--- General/EliotSimcoe
+-- EliotSimcoe

 BUMP